 - 2.1.
 This policy applies to all individuals working at all levels and grades.
-This includes directors, managers, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers, interns, agents, sponsors, or any other person associated with us, or any of our subsidiaries or their employees, in any location (referred to collectively as workers in this policy). - 2.2.
-Any employee who breaches this policy will face disciplinary action, which may result in dismissal for gross misconduct.
+This includes directors, managers, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers, interns, agents, sponsors, or any other person associated with us, or any of our subsidiaries or their employees, in any location (referred to as an "OnPath Person" and collectively as "OnPath People" in this policy). - 2.2.
+Any OnPath Person who breaches this policy will face disciplinary action, which may result in dismissal for gross misconduct.
 The Company also reserves the right to terminate any contractual relationship with other third parties if this policy is breached. - 2.3.
-If you are unsure about the requirements of this policy then you should contact your appropriate manager/director for further support.
+If you are unsure about the requirements of this policy, then you should contact your appropriate manager/director or the Compliance Officer for further support.